alexa0o/JFind/README.md

 `/dir2/docs/readme.md`
 `/dir2/docs/tutorial/part1.md`

-To find files used glob matcher from standard Java NIO library.
-To recursive search used extends of `SimpleFileVisitor<>` class.
+Glob matcher from standard Java NIO library is used to find files.
+Extends of `SimpleFileVisitor<>` class is used to recursive search.